Updated: Feb 13

 Although it can’t be confirmed that Bourbon got its start in Kentucky, there are two distillers from the area who have been credited with the invention.
 One legend is that a Baptist minister Elijah Craig was the first to age the whiskey in charred oak casks, thus making bourbon.
 Outside the county, another distiller named Jacob Spears is credited for the beverage.
 Either way, we know that Kentucky does it bigger than anywhere else.

 The 63-acre park has both amusement rides and water slides in the Hurricane Bay section.
 It used to be owned by Six Flags, but following bankruptcy in 2010, it closed for a few years.
 It reopened on May 24, 2014 and has been successful ever since.
 Among the most popular rides are the Storm Chaser, Thunder Run, and T3.

 This park has more than 70 rides including a children’s area for the young ones called King Louie’s Playland.
-The waterpark portion has a lazy river, an abundance of water slides, and 2 wave pools.
-With the wide range of things to do, it is certain that adults and children both will find something they enjoy.
+The waterpark portion has a lazy river, an abundance of water slides, and two wave pools.
+With the wide range of things to do, it is certain that adults and children both will find something they enjoy at Kentucky Kingdom.

 6. Waverly Hills Sanatorium

 Opening in 1910 as a place to segregate tuberculosis patients from the rest of the world, Waverly Hills Sanatorium made our list of the most haunted places in America recently.
 There have been several attempts to repurpose this building since it closed, but currently, it is owned by private investors who open it up for ghost tours.
 It has been featured on Ghost Hunters, Scariest Places on Earth, and Ghost Adventures.